Listen To Your Body And Harness The Wisdom Of Physical Intuition

 2. Increased Confidence

-Another benefit is greater self-awareness.
-When you are tuned to your body you are more likely to be aware of your own physical sensations, limitations, and strengths.
+Individuals tuned to their bodies are more aware of their physical sensations, limitations, and strengths.

-Related: Beyond Reason: The Role of Cognitive Intuition in Creative Thinking
+Related: The Role of Cognitive Intuition in Creative Thinking

 4. Better Physical Health